Skip to main content

 Example

-To load only one meta file for one feature file using the external meta strategy, you would have to explicitly specify which one using the -m|meta CLI option as follows:
+To load only one meta file for one feature file using the common meta strategy, you would have to explicitly specify which one using the -m|meta CLI option as follows:

 yarn gwen -m gwen/meta/module-1.meta gwen/features/spec-1.feature

-Gwen CLI
+Gwen Launcher

 Having to remember exactly which meta to load for which features is inconvenient and blindly loading all meta files to execute a feature that only requires one or some of them is wasteful.